Privacy Policy

 2. What Data We Collect

-The extension includes an optional contractor profile where you can enter your name or company name, contractor license number, insurance policy number, phone number, email address, and business address.
-This data is stored exclusively in your browser using chrome.storage.local.
-It is sent to your backend server only when you trigger a form-fill action, solely to pre-fill contractor-identity fields on the current form.
-The server does not log or retain these values.
+The extension includes a contractor profile where you can enter your name or company name, contractor license number, insurance policy number, phone number, email address, and business address.
+This data is stored on the AutoFill Portal backend server (PostgreSQL on Railway), in the users.profile_data column associated with your account.
+It is transmitted to the backend during each form-fill action, where it is used to pre-fill contractor-identity fields on the current form.
+Profile data is retained until you delete your account (see §7).

 2b.
 Your CSV / Excel Spreadsheet